Creating a Fungible Token

 metadata = Hash()

-)balances[address] stores token balances. balances[owner, spender] stores allowances.
+})balances[address] stores token balances. approvals[owner, spender] stores allowances.

 Step 2: Seed Metadata And Initial Supply